ufechner7/Tethers.jl/docs/src/examples.md

 A sequence of examples, from a simple mass attached to a spring-damper element to a full segmented tether model with real-out and aerodynamic drag attached.

-## Mass, attached to a spring-damper element
+## Mass, attached to a spring-damper
 From the Julia prompt, run the simulation:
 ```julia
 include("src/Tether_02.jl")
 ```
 ![Spring damper](docs/images/SpringDamper.png)

-Mass, attached to a spring damper element.
-One end of the spring at the origin, the second end attached to the mass.
+Mass, attached to a spring-damper element.
+One end of the spring is attached at the origin, the second end is attached to the mass.
 Mass initially below the origin, spring un-stretched.
 Z-axis pointing upwards.

 **Julia code:** [Tether_02.jl](https://github.com/ufechner7/Tethers.jl/blob/main/src/Tether_02.jl)

-## Mass, attached to a non-linear spring damper element
+## Mass, with non-linear spring damper
 ```julia
 include("src/Tether_03.jl")
 ```